 Once the snow melts, active couples can go hiking and mountain biking, zip-lining, kayaking and canoeing, horseback riding, off-roading with Jeep and ATV tours, bird watching, and wildflower gathering.

 The birthplace of winter tourism, St. Moritz began attracting vacationers in 1878.
 In cold weather, the mountains that surround the pretty lakeside town draw skiers to the slopes and heli-skiing daredevils to the peaks.
 Summer brings honeymoon couples who appreciate fresh, dry air, outdoor cafés, and pure lakes and springs to swim in.

-Where to Stay: Badrutt's Palace opened in 1896 with the aim to create a truly palatial destination, and it continues to impress visitors who can expect to receive the royal treatment.
+Where to stay: Badrutt's Palace opened in 1896 with the aim to create a truly palatial destination, and it continues to impress visitors who can expect to receive the royal treatment.
 From its distinctive peaked tower, which has become a symbol of the city, to its formally dressed concierges to the vintage Rolls-Royce house car to the lobby furnished with artworks from Old Europe, Badrutt's Palace is a historic treasure.
-Yet its guest rooms are plush and homey, with a marshmallow-cloud of a bed that will tempt twosomes to linger.
+The guest rooms are plush and homey, with a marshmallow-cloud of a bed that will tempt twosomes to linger.

 02 of 10

 If you wanted to design the most romantic mountain destination, you couldn't do better than Mont-Tremblant.
 The small pedestrian town, filled with shops and restaurants, surrounds the mountain in a semi-circle.
 French is likely the first language you'll hear, and it adds to the spirit of joie de vivre that's part of the destination's charm.
 As long as you're dressed for the weather, you'll never feel chilled thanks to strategically placed fire pits.
 Or head for the hot tables at Casino Mont-Tremblant.